Conditioning a Brownian loop-soup cluster on a portion of its boundary: The case of a single Brownian loop

 Before going to the Brownian loop measure $\mu^{\text{loop}}$, we also prove the following proposition. \begin{proposition} The measure $P^{\text{int}}$ satisfies interior restriction (as in Definition \ref{def:interior-restriction}). \end{proposition} \begin{proof} It has been proved in \cite{MR2045953} that the measure $P^{\text{\text{bub}}}$ satisfies interior restriction with the additional marked points $0$ and $1$.
-Using the fact that $P^{\text{\text{bub}}}$ conditioned the event $E_\eps$ converges to $P^{\text{int}}$, we can verify that $P^{\text{int}}$ satisfies the same interior restriction property with marked points $0,1$.
+Using the fact that $P^{\text{\text{bub}}}$ conditioned on the event $E_\eps$ converges to $P^{\text{int}}$, we can verify that $P^{\text{int}}$ satisfies the same interior restriction property with marked points $0,1$.
 (We omit the details here.
 The reader can also see \cite[Lemma 7.10]{Qian-Trichordal} for a proof in the similar spirit.)
 The dependence on the points $0$ and $1$ can be ruled out, since we have already proved that $P^{\text{int}}$ is invariant under all conformal automorphisms from $\U$ onto itself. \end{proof}

 Now we can readily extend this result to the measure $\mu^{\text{loop}}$, thanks to the path decomposition (\ref{path-decomposition}) of the Brownian loop measure.
 Let $\mu^{\text{ext}}$ be the infinite measure on the outer boundary of the Brownian loop \cite{MR2350053} (which is equal to the measure of SLE$_{8/3}$ loops).
-Recall the map $\Phi$ defined in \S\,\ref{sec:notations}.
 Then we have the following proposition.

 \begin{proposition} There exist a probability measure $P^{\text{int}}$ on closed sets $K\subset\U$ which satisfies interior restriction (hence is invariant under all conformal automorphisms from $\U$ onto itself), such that $\mu^{\text{loop}}$ is the image under $\Phi$ of $\mu^{\text{ext}}\otimes P^{\text{int}}$. \end{proposition}